Bedroom Headboard or Bed Head

 Upholstered headboards are made of composite wood with a layer of soft, fabric-covered foam.
 Leather, cotton, and linen are popular and durable fabric choices that come in a variety of colors, patterns, and textures.
 Fabrics like velvet, brocade, and silk are undeniably luxurious, but are also expensive and wear easily.
 Quality wrought iron and solid wood headboards can last a lifetime.
 Some wood pieces also provide helpful built-in shelves or ledges to store mugs, reading glasses, alarm clocks, reading lights, books, and decorations.

 Wood headboards range in color from ash to mahogany, with options to fit any room.
 Stay in the same color family as your existing bedroom furniture.
-For example, oak furniture and walnut headboards don't match exactly, but both have warm, yellow tones that pair well.
-For an element of the unexpected, try metal headboards.
+For example, oak furniture and walnut don't match exactly, but both have warm, yellow tones that pair well.
+For an element of the unexpected, try metal.
 Metal pieces look fresh and modern when painted, while those that retain their natural patina can look either antique or industrial.
 Upholstered headboards provide even more choices, with almost unlimited fabric options.
 To pick the best shade, consider the wall space behind your headboard.
-Neutral pieces pop against brightly painted walls, while dark headboards add drama to light colored spaces.
+Neutral pieces pop against brightly painted walls, while dark headboards add drama to light-colored spaces.
+Check out our variety of colors including: